ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak11200/quickstart.md

 - GPIO2 pin is used as a bootstrapping pin, and should be low to enter UART download mode.
 Make sure it is not pulled high by a peripheral device during boot or you will not be able to flash a firmware to the module.

 - GPIO12 is used as a bootstrapping pin to select the output voltage of an internal regulator which powers the flash chip (VDD_SDIO).
-This pin has an internal pulldown so if left unconnected it will read low at reset (selecting default 3.3&nbsp;V operation).
+This pin has an internal pulldown so if left unconnected it will read low at reset (selecting default 3.3 V operation).
 Make sure it is not pulled high by a peripheral device during boot or the module might not be able to start.

 - GPIO15 can be used to stop debug output on Serial during boot.
 If pulled low, there will be no output on the Serial port during the boot process.
 This can be helpful in battery-powered applications where you do not want to use the Serial port at all to reduce power consumption.